 One of my favorite junk foods is cake (with white butter cream frosting) and because I can’t get enough of cake, I love finding recipes that call for a cake mix.
 Not only do they turn out delicious but they are also SO easy!
 And let’s be honest, every now and then I am sure we all like to cut corners….save ourselves a few dishes, a few extra steps, and a few extra seconds when we are short on time or have an unexpected gathering where we need to provide a dessert.
 Cake mixes do just that for me!

-Warning: The batter is VERY dense, thick and sticky so it definitely takes a little elbow grease to smooth it all down into the pan.
+Warning: The batter for these blondies is VERY dense, thick and sticky so it definitely takes a little elbow grease to smooth it all down into the pan.

 Here are just a couple of other cake mix recipes on my blog.
 Most of them consist of just a few ingredients that anyone can make!

 - 1 box yellow cake mix (18.25 oz. size.
 I have also used the 15.25 oz. size with success.)

 - Preheat oven to 350F degrees.
 Spray 11 x 7 baking pan with nonstick spray.
 You can also use a 9" square pan - this might take a couple minutes longer to bake this way, though.